Documentation

 It is also possible to define more than just packages.
 In fact any Nix expression can be used.

-To make NixOS modules, overlays and library functions more discoverable, we propose to put them in their own namespace within the repository.
-This allows us to make them later searchable, when the indexer is ready.
+To make NixOS modules, overlays and library functions more discoverable, they must be put them in their own namespace within the repository.

 Providing NixOS modules